sebastiendetheve/Generative-AI-Module-Dauphine-2025/resources/Project_Generative_AI_subject_No2.md

 2. **Development:**
    - Implement the core functionality of your application
-   - Integrate LLM APIs (OpenAI, Azure OpenAI, or other providers)
+   - Integrate LLM APIs (OpenAI, or other providers)
    - Develop a user-friendly interface
    - Implement any necessary data processing or storage solutions